Stephen Keshi

 Stephen Okechukwu Keshi CON (23 January 1962 – 7 June 2016) was a Nigerian football player and manager.

 During his playing career, Keshi played as a defender and earned 60 caps for the Nigeria national team, making him the nation's second-most capped player at the time of his retirement.
 He represented the country at the 1994 FIFA World Cup and the 1994 Africa Cup of Nations, captaining the Super Eagles to victory in the latter.
 He also played club football in five countries, most notably Belgium, where he won the Belgian league championship with R.S.C.
 Anderlecht in 1991.

 As a manager, Keshi achieved success by qualifying Togo for the only FIFA World Cup appearance in its history in 2006.
-However, he left the position prior to the tournament and was replaced by Otto Pfister.
-He later coached his native Nigeria, where he became one of only two people, along with Egypt's Mahmoud El-Gohary, to have won the Africa Cup of Nations as both a player and a coach.
+However, he left the position prior to the 2006 tournament and was replaced by Otto Pfister.
+He later coached his native Nigeria, becoming one of only two people, along with Egypt's Mahmoud El-Gohary, to have won the Africa Cup of Nations as both a player and a coach.

 Playing career

+Keshi started with ACB Lagos in 1979, and joined New Nigerian Bank a year later, where over the course of four years he won 2 WAFU cups.
+However, in 1984, he was banned by the Nigeria Football Federation (NFF) from all football activities in Nigeria, so he left for Ivorian Stade d'Abidjan.
+It was the signing of the contract with Stade d'Abidjan that drew the ire of the NFF in banning Keshi.
+After helping Stade win two Coupe Houphouët-Boigny trophies in a year, he left for rivals Africa Sports, where he won the domestic double of the league and the cup.
 After a playing career mostly with Belgian clubs, where he won the Belgian league championship with R.S.C.
 Anderlecht in 1991.
 Keshi went to the United States to be educated in coaching.